-Can roses grow in Zone 3?
-You read correctly, and yes, roses can be grown and enjoyed in Zone 3.
+Can roses grow in zone 3?
+You read correctly, and yes, roses can be grown and enjoyed in zone 3.
 That said, the rosebushes grown there must have a toughness and hardiness factor way above most others on the common market today.
-Over the years, there have been those whom have made it their life’s work to develop roses with the hardiness it takes to survive in the harshest of climates – cold and dry with biting winter winds.
+Over the years, there have been those who have made it their life’s work to develop roses with the hardiness it takes to survive in the harshest of climates – cold and dry with biting winter winds.

 About Zone 3 Roses

 Grafted rosebushes do not perform there and tend to just rot off at the graft or die back completely in their first test season, leaving only the hardy rootstock.
-Cold hardy roses for Zone 3 are own root roses, which means they are rosebushes that grow on their own root systems and are not grafted to a hardier rootstock.
+Cold hardy roses for zone 3 means they are rosebushes that grow on their own root systems and are not grafted to a hardier rootstock.
 An own root rose can die back all the way to ground surface and what comes back the following year will be the same rose.

 Roses for Zone 3 Gardens

 Rosebushes of the Rugosa heritage tend to have what it takes to grow in the harsh conditions of zone 3.
 The popular hybrid teas and even many of the David Austin roses are not strong enough to survive zone 3.
 There are a few David Austin rosebushes that seem to have what it takes to survive, though, like Therese Bugnet, a nearly thornless rosebush with beautiful, fragrant lavender pink blooms.

 The short list of cold hardy roses includes: